ratbag package

 - dirty

-if changes are uncommited.
-Connect tonotify::dirty
+Trueif changes are uncommited.
+Connect tonotify::dirtyto receive changes.

 - as_dict()